ieee-vgtc/ieeevis.org/instructions.md

 # Contributing

-Thanks for helping with the ieeevis.org website.
+Thank you for helping with the ieeevis.org website.
 The easiest way for you to contribute to the website is to edit the file you want to change, directly in your browser.
 What will happen behind the scenes after you're done with an edit is that GitHub will automatically